Xhynk/content-mask/readme.txt

 4. The same WordPress page with Content Mask enabled and set to https://example.com/.
 You can see the URL has remained the same but the content has been entirely replaced (on the front end only) by the content from https://example.com/

 == Changelog ==
+= 1.5.1 =
+* Modified Admin Styles to use my preferred blue instead of green for highlighted/actionable items
+* Added a new Advanced Option to send a User Agent HTTP Header when using the Download Method to assist with some stubborn authorization issues
+* Added Feature Request link in the Admin Panel

 = 1.5 =
 * Started SCSS Conversion for admin.css file, broken into partials (still needs optimization)
 * Modified Content Mask Admin Panel to load only 20 Content Masks, and subsequently load 20 more when scrolled to the bottom.